akos-sn/akos-sn.github.io/content/about.md

 Atomic Habits | James Clear | Non-fiction
 The Art of Leadership | Michael Lopp | Leadership Piranesi | Susanna Clarke | Fiction

+## About the website

+I was always envious of the utilitarian minimalism of front-end engineers’ websites.
+The perceivably lightweight performance was something I wanted to achieve.
+So I wanted to build something really low-tech using markdown files for writing articles — I’ve been taking notes in markdown for years and I love how readable it is.
+It only made sense.